 Professional liability insurance is one such strategy for defending your practice and protecting your personal assets.

-Like other policies that address the risks of being in practice, it’s important to understand your coverage and limits, before seeing your first patient.
+Like other policies that address the risks of being in practice, it’s important to understand your coverage and limits before seeing your first patient.

-A Plan for the Unpredictable
+Preparing for the Unpredictable as a Dentist

 Although coverage and policies can vary, professional liability insurance generally provides the insurance company’s experience in your malpractice defense, as well as coverage for payments made to the plaintiff.
 Find the right fit and options for your practice, with our help.

-- Common malpractice claims include negligence, breach of contract, malpractice, non-performance, and failure to render services.
+- Common malpractice claims include negligence, breach of contract, malpractice, non-performance, and failure to render services

-- You may be held personally liable for judgments higher than the limits of your policy, so it’s important to calculate your coverage limits wisely.
+- You may be held personally liable for judgments higher than the limits of your policy, so it’s important to calculate your coverage limits wisely

-- Educational risk management and training seminars can help you to better understand helpful strategies and may earn you a discounted policy with some carriers.
+- Educational risk management and training seminars can help you to better understand helpful strategies and may earn you a discounted policy with some carriers